Elderly Offender Home Detention Program

 - There are no known limits on the number of inmates admissible into the Elderly Offender Home Detention ProgramThe Elderly Offender Home Confinement Program is not bound by the 10% or 6 months rule in 18 USC 3624(c)(2).
 Furthermore, the program statement discusses the placement of “some or all eligible elderly offenders and eligible terminally offenders” to home detention.
 So as of now there are no known limits to the amount of eligible elderly offenders that can take part in the program.

-If your loved one qualifies for Compassionate Release or for the Elderly Offender Program, please reach out to our office and schedule a complementary call to discuss how we might be able to help you.
+If your loved one qualifies for Compassionate Release or for the Elderly Offender Program, please reach out to our office to discuss how we might be able to help you.